Levael/CS-tests/C#-tests/Documentation/GlobalTimeManager.md

 - `_stopWatchFrequencyPerMs`: Stopwatch frequency per millisecond.
 - `_spinWait`: Number of spin wait iterations for precision control.
 - `_stopWatch`: Inbuilt C# stopwatch for accurate time measurements.
-- `_tickPermissibleErrorPercent`: Permissible error percentage for tick intervals.
+- `_tickPermissibleErrorPercent`: Permissible error percentage for tick intervals (for post analysis).
 - `_executionQueue`: Queue for event-dependent functions.
 - `_executeInCycleList`: List of functions that are called at regular intervals.
 - `_globalTicker`: Thread that manages the entire Global Ticker.